 - How long should I stay there?

-- You can spend a whole day to explore this lovely water town.
+You can spend a whole day exploring this lovely water town.

-- It is free to enter the town but you might still need to pay for the entrance tickets of certain scenic spots.
+Costs/ Entrance tickets- It is free to enter the town but you might still need to pay for the entrance tickets to certain scenic spots.

-- Extra 80 RMB for cruise boat and some scenic spots.
+- Extra 80 RMB for a cruise boat and some scenic spots.

 Review & Tips